ashiyaman/react-starter-project/README.md

 # react-starter-project
-Starter project for React project
+Starter project for React project using webpack and babel